 A full-featured note-taking app designed for speed and simplicity.

 Nostalgic social platform with Frutiger Aero style.
-128-char posts, custom CSS profiles.
+128-char posts, custom CSS profiles, and full ActivityPub federation — interoperable with Mastodon, Misskey, and Movies Diary.

 K-Suite is still growing.
 The ecosystem will expand with more interconnected applications including K-Photos, K-Mood, and more.